zorinayu/Sparsity-Is-All-You-Need/README.md

 The tuning and inference usage is similar to CogVideoX.

 ### Supported models
-Here’s a list of the model modifications we’ve implemented so far.
+Here’s a list of the tuned models so far.
 Our approach is universal, and we warmly welcome contributions!
 Feel free to submit a pull request to support more models. 🚀
 | model name | example script | tuned ckpt |
 | ---- | ---- | ---- |
 | CogVideoX-2b | evaluate/cogvideo_example.py | evaluate/models_dict/CogVideoX-2b_0.06_0.07.pt